Donald Richie: Japanese cinema

 Richie's most widely recognized accomplishments were his analyses of Japanese cinema.
 With each subsequent book, he focused less on film theory and more on the conditions in which the films were made.
 There was an emphasis on the "presentational" nature of Japan's cinema, in contrast to the "representational" films of the West.
 In the foreword to Richie's book A Hundred Years Of Japanese Film, Paul Schrader writes, "Whatever we in the West know about Japanese film, and how we know it, we most likely owe to Donald Richie."
 Richie also penned analyses of two of Japan's best known filmmakers: Yasujirō Ozu and Akira Kurosawa.
 Because Richie was a friend of Fumio Hayasaka, who composed music for the cinema, he first met Kurosawa on the set of Drunken Angel, the director's initial collaboration with Toshiro Mifune.

 Richie wrote the English subtitles for Akira Kurosawa's films Throne of Blood (1957), Red Beard (1965), Kagemusha (1980) and Dreams (1990).

 In the 21st century, Richie provided audio commentaries for The Criterion Collection on DVDs of various classic Japanese films, notably those of Ozu (A Story of Floating Weeds and Early Summer), Mikio Naruse (When a Woman Ascends the Stairs), and Kurosawa (Drunken Angel, Rashomon, The Lower Depths, and The Bad Sleep Well), among others.

+An early supporter of the Hawaii International Film Festival, Richie has been recognized as introducing Roger Ebert to Japanese cinema through Richie's recommendation of Ebert to also serve with him on the festival jury.